Multi-targeting a Roslyn analyzer

 This post is part of the series 'Roslyn Analyzers'.
 Be sure to check out the rest of the blog posts of the series!

 A Roslyn Analyzer must target .NET Standard 2.0.
-However, you may want to target a more recent framework such as .NET 5.0 to take advantages of the Nullable Reference Types.
+However, you may want to target a more recent framework such as .NET 5.0 to take advantage of the Nullable Reference Types.
 While Nullable Reference Types work with libraries targeting .NET Standard 2.0, older targets cannot take advantage of the framework annotations.
 So, you'll get lots of meaningless warnings.
 You can read my previous post for more details.

 <Project Sdk="Microsoft.NET.Sdk">